 Stock the harvest in our granaries.

-Thus went his anthem for poor peasants who were perennially robbed off the rewards of their toil by shrewd, profit-minded landlords.
+Thus went his anthem for poor peasants who were perennially robbed off the rewards of their toil by shrewd, profiteering landlords.
 The poet-composer didn’t stop at his creation, though.
-He took these songs to villages and soon these became people’s songs in the truest sense.
+He took these songs to villages, and soon these became people’s songs in the truest sense.

-It’s easy to see what inspired Salil to feel for the disadvantaged members of his community.
+It’s easy to see what inspired Chowdhury to feel for the disadvantaged members of his community.
 As a young boy, he grew up in the tea gardens of Assam, where his father was a doctor.
-Chowdhury senior would routinely rope in the poorly paid coolies of the tea gardens to organise and stage plays against British exploitation.
+Chowdhury senior would routinely have the poorly paid coolies of the tea gardens to organise and stage plays against British exploitation.
 He also took part in many anti-British rallies, quite an audacious feat when the British were still ruling India.

-Although in the mid-fifties this brilliant song-writer-musician matured into an exceptional self-taught composer with the onset of his professional career in film music, he never lost touch with the man within who hoped for a classless society and envisioned an India that wasn’t touched by religious differences.
+Although in the mid 1950s this brilliant song-writer-musician matured into an exceptional self-taught composer with the onset of his professional career in film music, he never lost touch with the man within who dreamt of a classless society and envisioned an India that wasn’t touched by religious differences.
 He wrote his last mass song in the early 1990s, shortly after the demolition of the Babri Mosque by Hindu fundamentalist forces.

 O aalor potho jatri, E je ratri

 Ekhane themo na